castle-engine/cge-www/scripts/update_archives/README.txt

 - Make sure you did `svn update' of program sources.
   And make sure no local modifications remain - `svn status' should return empty.

-  Under Linux, take care to update both ~/sources/vrmlengine/trunk/ and /mnt/fat/mojepasy/vrmlengine/trunk/, as update_xxx scripts work with the latter.
-So be sure that they are in sync, just to be safe.

 - Recompile the program with *release* settings:
-  - make sure you're using correct FPC version
+  - make sure you're using correct FPC version (fpc -l)
-  - (g)make -C ~/sources/vrmlengine/trunk/kambi_vrml_game_engine/ clean
+  - make -C ~/sources/vrmlengine/trunk/kambi_vrml_game_engine/ clean
-  - open program's .lpr file in Emacs
-  - compile it with C-F10, this will compile with proper *release* options
+    (use "gmake" under FreeBSD)
+  - compile program with release settings, and move binary where appropriate: if using Emacs, open program's .lpr file, and compile with C-F10 if not, see kam-compile-release-command* at the bottom of .lpr file

 - If the program has version number:
   - You should recompile program both for target OS (the OS for which you